dart-archive/dart_docker/base/README.md

 ## Why run `pub get` twice

-When a Docker image is build symbolic links are not folowed.
+When a Docker image is build, symbolic links are not followed.
 This means that when the `package` directory is added it will contain sym-links to the host cache.
 These sym-links will be broken.